EpistasisLab/gecco2017-new-benchmarking-standards/README.md

 ### Call for Papers

 The focus of this workshop is to highlight promising new standards for benchmarking practices in evolutionary computation research.
-As such, we are soliciting papers that survey existing benchmarking practices, improve state-of-the-art benchmarking practices, or some combination thereof.
+As such, we are soliciting papers on topics that could include but are not limited to:

+* Examining the merits or issues regarding benchmarking practices.
+* Development or expansion of benchmark data archives or tools.
+* The importance of simulated vs. real-world bechmarks.
+* Analysis of, or comparison between established benchmarks.
+* Targeting benchmarks to different domains.

 ### Important Dates